 If you're running low on either, or looking for a way to keep yourself stocked without having to set reminders, consider one of two subscription boxes: the first, called Handy Antiviral, does exactly what its name indicates, offering 5 8-oz bottles of hand sanitizer delivered to your door step each month.
 Keep yourself protected all month long at a reasonable price — and especially at your outdoor picnic.

-The second, aptly called A Day to Remember, sends you one handmade cloth mask each month, to keep your supply as fresh as the fruit you'll be serving at your picnic.
+The second, aptly called Urban Face Masks, sends you 1-3 handmade cloth masks each month to keep your supply as fresh as the fruit you'll be serving at your picnic.
 And yes, even if you plan to take your mask off around your family or close friends, you'll want to be sure to pack one with you — the CDC has called on all Americans to wear masks in public places to reduce the spread of COVID-19.

 A couple of other cleanliness-adjacent reminders?
 Pack sunscreen, to protect your skin, and bug repellent, to keep pesky would-be picnickers away.
 Oh, and don't forget a tablecloth: nothing worse than showing up to a nearly perfect picnic table and finding it covered in mess!
 (If you're on the grass, a picnic blanket will suffice perfectly.)

 First things first: the best way to have killer picnic food is to lean into the strengths of the picnic, not away from it.
 Aim for foods that get better as they sit — think romaine lettuce, not arugula, and hard, more preserved meats like salami vs. turkey — and try finger foods, staying away from anything so messy you'd hate to eat it in a movie theater.